Mental Health Facilities Northampton County, PA

 Pinebrook Family Answers

-Pinebrook Family Answers is a mental health facility in Northampton County, PA, located at 1101 Northampton Street, Suite 201, 18042.
+Pinebrook Family Answers is one of mental health facilities in Northampton County, Pennsylvania, located at 16 South Broadway, Suite 2, 18091 zip code.
 Pinebrook Family Answers provides outpatient treatment and telemedicine/telehealth.
-Pinebrook Family Answers provides group therapy, trauma therapy and behavior modification to young adults, adults and children / adolescents.
-Some other services available at Pinebrook Family Answers include suicide prevention services, court-ordered outpatient treatment and family psychoeducation.
+Pinebrook Family Answers provides couples/family therapy, individual psychotherapy and psychotropic medication to adults, young adults and children / adolescents.
+Additional services provided at Pinebrook Family Answers include suicide prevention services, court-ordered outpatient treatment and family psychoeducation.

 Learn More